Resources to use at home

 If your child has difficulty with this test, you can purchase Equipped For Reading Success.
 Current cost is $55.
 The book contains phonemic awareness one minute drills and lots of information.

-(2) Check your child's auditory discrimination:
+(2) Check your child's auditory discrimination and phonological awareness: